 Solutions Review has conducted a meta-analysis of the most common business intelligence trends for 2020.
 Our editors have aggregated data from all the freely available analytics and BI trends and predictions lists on the web.
 This shortlist is a compilation of those findings.

 Business intelligence trends are pervasive in data analytics expert communities.
 Industry influencers, talking heads and vendor marketing representatives all have varying degrees of motivation for publishing their views on what technologies, use cases or best practices will mold the space in the future.
 In this way, it’s hard to trust any single author or organization, especially when utilizing these forward-thinking resources to put your organization in the best space to succeed.

 This is why the editors of Solutions Review have compiled this business intelligence trends report.
-We’ve analyzed every freely available trends and predictions resource on the web to help you make sense of what’s coming in 2020 and beyond.
+We’ve analyzed freely available trends and predictions resources on the web to help you make sense of what’s coming in 2020 and beyond.
 Trends and predictions come from the top independent analyst houses, research firms, and industry experts.
 They are “can’t-miss” because they represent the five most-prevalent examples throughout all the data we sorted, and we expect these to be pervasive in the industry for 2020.